Naughty-Gamer/Fancy-Snake/README-dev.md

 ---

-**If you wish to view the source code for the single player sandbox version, stripped of multiplayer functionality, you can find that in `single-player/`**
+**If you wish to view the source code for the single player sandbox version, stripped of multiplayer functionality, you can find that in `single-player/`.**

+**You can play it on your browser by running `npm run old`**.